JKISoftware/toml-edit-labview/README.md

 [![Rust](https://github.com/JKISoftware/toml-edit-labview/actions/workflows/rust.yml/badge.svg?branch=main)](https://github.com/JKISoftware/toml-edit-labview/actions/workflows/rust.yml)
 ![LabVIEW Version](https://img.shields.io/badge/LabVIEW-2020%20SP1-%23E37725.svg?})

+At present, there are 32-bit and 64-bit Windows DLLs in the lv_src folder that are kept up-to-date.
+So, you should be able to clone the git repo and run the code in LabVIEW 2020 or greater on Windows.
+On Mac or Linux, you can download the latest shared libraries from [the Releases](https://github.com/JKISoftware/toml-edit-labview/releases/tag/v0.0.1) or the [Actions artifacts](https://github.com/JKISoftware/toml-edit-labview/actions).
+There's no VI Package yet, but that will happen in time.

 ## Current Status --> Alpha / Experimental
 There's a lot that's in flux and/or not currently working:
 - The shared library runs in the user interface thread (i.e. it's not multi-thread safe), but we're looking into it here -> [#2](https://github.com/JKISoftware/toml-edit-labview/issues/2)